rockshassa/rockshassa.github.io/_posts/2015-06-27-iOS-Metaprogramming.md

 Storing configuration info in the .plist is nice for a few reasons:

 * Configuration changes are safer than code changes
-* If we have multiple environments to point at, this gives us a single place to make those changes
+* If we have multiple environments to point at, this gives us a single place handle that
 * Abstracting out the configuration gives us a strong incentive to remove configuration-specific logic from the app
 * .Plists are easy read and modify, in the event we want to automate the build of the app